microshift-io/microshift-documentation/content/en/docs/getting-started/_index.md

 <sup>2) 32-bit is _technically_ possible, if you're up for the challenge.</sup>

-## Deploying MicroShift to Edge Devices
+## Deploying MicroShift on Edge Devices

 For production deployments, we recommend (and only test) deploying MicroShift on RHEL 8, CentOS Stream 8, or Fedora 34+ using one of two methods: